 Monet received his first formal lessons in art through Jacques-François Ouchard, who was a teacher at his school and also formerly a student of the famous Neoclassical artist Jacques-Louis David.
 From there, the young and enterprising Monet went on to create charcoal caricatures of his teachers and fellow students, which he then sold at ten to twenty francs each at a local shop.
 He came into frequent clashes with his father over his art- the latter wanted him to focus more on his classes and join the family business, while Monet had little interest in ship-chandling and being a grocer.

 As he persisted in selling his drawings, the artworks caught the eye of Eugene Boudin.
-Boudin was a pioneer in then-new art of painting en plein air, and he felt that the young Monet showed much promise.
+Boudin was a pioneer in the then-new art of painting en plein air, and he felt that the young Monet showed much promise.
 The two became friends.
-He taught Monet how to use oil paints to capture scenery as they appeared, rather than work tedious hours from various sketches and memory on minutely refined landscapes as was the custom.
-It was duing this period that Monet first began to consider the use of light in his paintings seriously, inspired by the beautiful play of sunlight in Boudin’s maritime works.
+He taught Monet how to use oil paints to capture the scenery as it appeared, rather than work tedious hours from various sketches and memory on minutely refined landscapes as was the custom.
+It was during this period that Monet first began to consider the use of light in his paintings seriously, inspired by the beautiful play of sunlight in Boudin’s maritime works.

 However, tragedy struck.
 Monet’s mother died the year after he began working on his landscapes.
 Still in major disagreement with his father over his future, Monet moved out to live with his aunt, Marie-Jeanne Lecadre.
 His aunt was supportive of his artistic career, unlike his father, and was able to sponsor him in an advanced art course in Paris.
-Monet became friends with several artists who would become well known names during his time in the course, such as Alfred Sisley and Pierre-Auguste Renoir.
+Monet became friends with several artists who would become well-known names during his time in the course, such as Alfred Sisley and Pierre-Auguste Renoir.

 In his twenties, Monet met his future wife Camille Doncieaux, who was the model for a painting he worked on with his friend Frédéric Bazille.
-She became his muse, and featured in many of his paintings, such as The Woman in the Green Dress.
+She became his muse and featured in many of his paintings, such as The Woman in the Green Dress.

 He submitted several paintings to the Académie des Beaux-Arts for their exhibitions at the Salon de Paris during this time, hoping to support his new family (Camille gave birth to their first son in 1867), but the conservative Académie did not appreciate his vision.
 They considered his paintings to be amateur and unrefined.
 Facing countless rejections and prolonged poverty, Monet attempted suicide in 1868.
-Fortunately, he survived the attempt, and lived to see his fortunes turn.
+Fortunately, he survived the attempt and lived to see his fortunes turn.

 In 1874, finally tired of the Académie’s strictures, he became part of an artist group that held their own exhibition featuring their avant-garde works.
 It was at this exhibition that he displayed a work titled ‘Impression, Sunrise’– a work that would lend its name to the future Impressionists.